-If a decision to release a foreigner from the detention centre is issued and the asylum applicant is a disabled, elderly, pregnant or single parent, the SG is obliged to organise the transport to the reception centre, and – in justified cases – provide food during the transport.[1]
-If the asylum applicants do not belong to these categories, any assistance to reach open centres is provided, regardless of the factual situation they are in.[2]
-In 2023, at least 10 (2 from Lesznowola, 8 in Kętrzyn) migrants benefited from this form of transport.[3]
+If a decision to release a third-country national from the detention centre is issued and the asylum applicant is a disabled, elderly, pregnant or single parent, the SG is obliged to organise their transport to the reception centre, and – in justified cases – provide food during the transport.[1]
+If the asylum applicants do not belong to these categories, no assistance to reach open centres is provided, regardless of the factual situation they are in.[2]
+In 2025, at least 254 (175 from Lesznowola, 78 in Przemysl, 1 in Kętrzyn) migrants benefited from both forms of support.[3]

 Detention of persons with health conditions

-According to the law, asylum applicants whose psychophysical state leads to believe that they are victims of violence or have a disability as well as unaccompanied minors cannot be placed in detention centres.
-This is also applicable to asylum applicants whose detention causes a serious threat to their life or health,[4] as under the law, an asylum applicant should be released if further detention constitutes a threat to their life or health.[5]
-This means that, for example, children, if they stay in Poland with parents or other legal guardians, can still be detained, as can pregnant women if they are healthy.
+According to the law, asylum applicants whose psychophysical state leads to believe that they are victims of violence or have a disability, as well as unaccompanied children, cannot be placed in detention centres.
+This is also the case for asylum applicants whose detention causes a serious threat to their life or health,[4] as under the law, an asylum applicant should be released if further detention constitutes a threat to their life or health.[5]
+This means that, for example, children, if they stay in Poland with parents or other legal guardians, can still be detained, as can pregnant women (see below Detention of children).
 In practice, persons with disabilities are sometimes detained.[6]

-The provisions are absolute and do not allow for any exceptions and have to be considered separately and independently of each other, but this is not a practice followed by the Border Guards and courts, according to National Prevention Mechanism.[7]
+The provisions are absolute and do not allow for any exceptions, and have to be considered separately and independently of each other, but this is not a practice followed by the Border Guards and courts, according to National Preventive Mechanism (NPM).[7]

-In the opinion of NGOs[8] and the Commissioner for Human Rights, the problem with the identification of victims of torture and violence persists and there is a systematic problem with placing foreigners whose mental and physical condition indicates a possible danger to their life or health.[9]
-Indeed, a poor mental condition is hardly ever accepted by courts as sufficient ground for not placing in or releasing an asylum applicant from detention.[10]
-Identification should be conducted before placing in detention and not in detention.
-In 2024 access to the independent psychologist deteriorated.[11]
+In the opinion of NGOs[8] and the Commissioner for Human Rights, problems with the identification of victims of torture and violence persists, and third-country nationals whose mental and physical condition indicates a possible danger to their life or health are still systematically detained.[9]
+Indeed, a poor mental condition is hardly ever accepted by courts as sufficient grounds to not detain or release an asylum applicant from detention.[10]
+Identification should be conducted before placement in detention and later on regular basis in detention.
+In 2025, the NPM recommended that each person placed in detention be checked as to whether they have experienced violence prior to their placement in the facility and that this be recorded in documentation.
+The NPM witnessed how, in Przemysl detention centre, the legally required examination of whether a third-country national’s mental health state could prove they were subject to violence did not take place.[11]

-According to the Commissioner for Human Rights and NGOs, the authorities do not always release migrants who suffered the violence in their country of origin[12] or, more recently, at the Polish-Belarusian border.[13]
+According to the Commissioner for Human Rights and NGOs, the authorities do not always release migrants who were subject to violence in their country of origin,[12] or at the Polish-Belarusian border, or people whose mental state detoriarated in detention.[13]

 Additionally, the Border Guard continues to apply internal guidelines allowing deprivation of liberty of foreigners who have experienced violence (“Principles of Border Guard’s Procedure with Aliens Requiring Special Treatment.”).
-In 2019, the Border Guard updated internal guidelines called “Rules of Conduct of the Border Guard towards foreigners requiring special treatment”.
-Based on these rules, only people who exhibit clear symptoms indicating that they have been subjected to severe forms of violence, and as a result, whose current psychophysical condition is significantly below average, are exempt from being placed in detention.
-It means that the internal guideline introduces additional restrictions unknown to the Act of Foreigners and limits the prohibition of detention of violent victims to victims of serious forms of violence, who manifest the symptoms of violence and whose psychophysical state is significantly below the norm.
-Moreover, the updated guideline still does not solve the long-standing problem of the lack of an effective system for the identification of victims of violence.
+In 2019, the Border Guard updated the internal guidelines called “Rules of Conduct of the Border Guard towards foreigners requiring special treatment”.
+Based on these rules, only people who exhibit clear symptoms indicating that they have been subjected to severe forms of violence, and as a result, whose current psychophysical condition is significantly below average, are exempt from detention.
+Thus, the internal guidelines introduce additional restrictions not included in the Act of Foreigners and limits the prohibition of detention to victims of serious forms of violence.
+Moreover, the updated guidelines still do not solve the long-standing problem of the lack of an effective system for the identification of victims of violence.

 - Were in need of first aid assistance during the arrest;